This article may contain compensated links. Please read disclaimer for more info.

 » A UNIQUE VIEW OF LUXEMBOURG GARDENS PARIS

-Looking for cool things to do in Luxembourg Gardens?
+Looking for fun things to do in Luxembourg Gardens?
 Throughout this brain-teasing expedition, you will learn about one of the most famous parks in Paris and its first owner, Queen Marie de Médicis, whilst looking for her hidden, sometimes quirky, treasures and completing fun challenges to reach Queen Marie’s final and most precious treasure.

-The Treasure Hunt is pre-written so all that you have to do is download your Paris Treasure Hunt and print it and you’re set with everything you need including Luxembourg Gardens map, clues, and a table score with the answers.
+This Paris Treasure Hunt is pre-written, so all that you have to do is download the treasure hunt and print it, and you’re set with everything you need, including the Luxembourg Gardens map, clues, and a table score with the answers.

 » GREAT FOR ADULTS ALONE OR FAMILIES.
-WITH YOUR COUPLE, FRIENDS, KIDS OR EVEN ALONE!
+WITH YOUR COUPLE, FRIENDS, KIDS, OR EVEN ALONE!

 The Queen’s Treasures in Luxembourg Gardens (English or French) - What You’ll Get

 The Treasure Map (a sketch of Luxembourg Gardens Map).
-We have divided the map into sectors (smaller areas) and for each treasure, we tell you the area where it is located so you don’t get totally lost!
+We have divided the map into sectors (smaller areas), and for each treasure, we tell you the area where it is located, so you don’t get totally lost!

 A Score Table with the answers.
 This is a top-secret document that you cannot read until the end of the hunt!